East London (UEL), University of

 What you need to know

 Easy to get into?
 Yes: its raison d'être is to lower barriers to higher education.
 Mature students are encouraged to apply; special advisors to help them.
 Typical entry requirements are around 240 UCAS points.
 Students will also need grade Cs in GCSE English and Maths (or equivalent qualifications) and three other GCSEs at grades A–C.

-Vital statistics: Approximately 14,000 undergrads, and 6,000 postgrads.
-Many students are mature and/or from the local area.
-Nearly 60 per cent are from an ethnic minority background and almost all come from state schools.
+Vital statistics: Many students are mature and/or from the local area.
+Two thirds of students come are from ethnic minority backgrounds and almost all come from state schools.
 Highest proportion of students from low socio-economic groups of any Higher Education institution in England.

 Added value: Many programmes start in February as well as September.
-Innovative courses e.g. complementary therapy, digital journalism and computer games.
+Innovative courses like complementary therapy, digital journalism and computer games.
 Special needs a priority with dyslexia workshops and RNIB centre for the visually impaired.
 Runs a mentoring scheme to match black and Asian students with their counterparts in employment.
 2009 saw the launch of UEL Connect, encompassing flexible and distance learning, for which UEL is now a leading provider (3rd in UK after OU), and the Petchey Centre for Entrepreneurship, which offers professional support to students interested in setting up their own businesses.
 A recently completed £130m development programme includes libraries, studios, workshops and computing centres, with a new £13m library on the Stratford campus.
 A £21m new sports centre at the Docklands campus featuring state-of-the-art facilities opened in March 2012 and was used by the United States team during the London Olympics.
-A unique build collaboration between UEL and Birkbeck University is set to house a range of departments from each institution in a new University Square campus.
+A unique build collaboration between UEL and Birkbeck University houses a range of departments from each institution in a new University Square campus.
 The campus, which opened in 2013, has 3,400 students and is the home to UEL students studying degrees including law and criminology, dance and performing arts and MBAs.
 Strong part-time work possibilities with Westfield in Stratford.

 Any accommodation?
 Yes, there are a variety of rooms at the university's new Docklands Student Village, available to all first years studying at any of the campuses.
-Rents range between £113.50 and £150 per week.
+Rents range between £121.84 to £160.53 per week.

 Transport links: Overground station, tube, buses and Docklands Light Railway.